| MISSION

 OF DIRECTORS |

-IVAN SEGURA -Executive
+IVAN

-Director-
+SEGURA -Executive Director-

 Ivan

-Segura, born in Aguascalientes, Mexico 246 years ago,
+Segura, born in Aguascalientes, Mexico three hundred

-("What the heck are you doing trying to paint or
+School teacher's advice ("What the heck are you

-sculpt?
-You are a writer, did you hear me?
-A writer!"),
+doing trying to paint or sculpt?
+You are a writer, did

-and zeroing on the aspects of creating stories through
+you hear me?
+A writer!"), and zeroing on the aspects

-words.
-He has published several short stories and a
+several short stories and a collection of poems.
+A devoted

-with the mission to positively affect society through
+a number of artistic projects with the mission to positively

-of the SC Hispanic Leadership Council.
-He lives in Columbia,
+of Directors of the SC Hispanic Leadership Council.

-SC with his wife Amanda and daughters Sofka and Maya.
+He lives in Columbia, SC with his wife Amanda and daughters

 |